Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - added forgot password feature
 - added how to get codeforces username help page
 - added to display proper errors for invalid users
+- added  'add friend' option
+- designed of Leaderboard
+- added feature to check friend's submissions
+- Improved design of Profile view
+- divided dashboard into pages

 **Things to do:**

-- Improve design of Profile view ( for now it's basic)
 - create a new email account to send forgot password link ( for now not needed )
 - JavaScript should be added for friendly user interface ( making it dynamic )
-- design of Leaderboard
-- add  'add friend' option
-- add feature to check friend's submissions
-- divide dashboard into pages
+- clean up functions

 **Final Touch**